 Gariben

-The gariben (ガリ勉) is Japan’s version of the classic Western “nerd” stereotype.
-It was originally spelled as 我利勉 (lit. "self-interested endeavorer").
-But the term is now spelled partially with katakana as a pun on garigari (ガリガリ), an onomatopoeia for scraping or crunching, which can be translated as "toiling," "cramming" or "grinding" in the context of working really hard on something.
+The gariben (ガリ勉) is the Japanese variant of the classic “nerd” stereotype.
+The term was originally written as 我利勉 (lit. "self-interested endeavorer"),.
+But nowadays, it is partly spelled with katakana as a pun on garigari (ガリガリ), an onomatopoeia for scraping or crunching, which can mean "toiling," "cramming" or "grinding" in the context of working really hard.

-While “nerd” has become synonymous with “geek” in the West, both terms now associated with niche hobbies like comic books and video games, gariben are focused entirely—and obsessively—on academics and studying obsessively, often to the detriment of their social lives and physical health.
+While “nerd” has become synonymous with “geek” in the Anglosphere, with both terms now associated with niche hobbies like comic books and video games, gariben are focused entirely—and obsessively—on academics and studying, often to the detriment of their physical health and social lives.
 Given the meritocratic nature of Japan’s education system, it’s unsurprising to find students like this both in fiction and in real life.
-The term can be used derisively towards someone who's overly intellectual or preoccupied with scholastic achievements, as one might call someone an "egghead" in Anglophone cultures.
+The term also can be used derisively towards someone who's overly intellectual or preoccupied with academics, as one might call someone an "egghead" in Anglophone cultures.

-Gariben are best recognized not only by their towering piles of textbooks and an endless supply of flash card rings, but thick reading glasses and a concentration-filled expression.
-They may also wear a hachimaki band while they study, and routinely attend cram school or gifted student programs.
-They may or may not have been raised by a kyouiku mama.
+Gariben are best recognized not only by their piles of textbooks and flash card rings, but thick reading glasses and a concentration-filled expression.
+They may also wear a hachimaki band while they study, and can be found attending cram school or gifted student programs.
+They may or may not have a kyouiku mama.

 Relevance to Eyeshield 21